brianekummer/autohotkey-older/Read Me.md

 ## Code Structure
-├── Home.ahk                    ; root only has runnable scripts, ideally only ├── Work.ahk                    ;   hotkeys, etc and should not have blocks of code ├── Read Me.md
+├── Home.ahk                    ; root only has runnable scripts, ideally only ├── Work.ahk                    ;   hotkeys, etc. and should not have blocks of code ├── Read Me.md
 ├── Configure.bat               ; template to set all necessary environment variables │